neutrons/multiphonon/README.md

 * The full I(Q,E) dynamic range measured is utilized

 ## Installation
-SNS users can skip this step and use this software package directly at SNS analysis cluster (see below).
+**NOTE:** SNS users can skip this step and use this software package directly at SNS analysis cluster (see below).

 The multiphonon package can be installed using conda on a 64bit linux machine: